microsoft/cpp_client_telemetry/docs/host-guest-design.md

 Guest entity:

 - specifies its own data storage file.
-This is helpful if Guest starts up prior to any other Host.
+This is helpful if Guest starts up prior to any other `Host`.
 - `"host": "*"` parameter allows the Guest to latch to any host.
-- `"scope": "*"` parameter allows the Guest to contribute and share its telemetry context with other modules (Host and Guests).
+- `"scope": "*"` parameter allows the Guest to contribute and share its telemetry context with other modules (`Host` and Guests).
 - Hosts and Guests to present themselves with unique name, ex. `"name": "C-API-Guest"` and unique version, ex. `1.0.0`.
 - Guest must specify `"hostMode": false`.
-That is how SDK knows that a Guest is expected to join another Host's sandbox.
+That is how SDK knows that a Guest is expected to join another `Host`'s sandbox.
 - Guest may omit the scope parameter.
-In this case the Guest cannot capture the main Host telemetry contexts.
+In this case the Guest cannot capture the main `Host` telemetry contexts.
 This is done intentionally as a security feature.
 Main application developers may ask their plugin developers to never capture any telemetry contexts populated by the main application.
 For example, in some cases - main application `ext.user.localId` or session `TraceId` cannot be shared with extension.
 There is no explicit